shapeoko/Docs/content/index.md

 ##Assembly Steps

 The first thing to do is to compare what you have received w/ the inventory sheet included w/ your kit.
 For reference, there is also a b.o.m. (bill of materials) in the initial announcement [Shapeoko 2 Now Available For Pre-order!](http://blog.inventables.com/2013/10/shapeoko-2-now-available-for-preorder.html).
+Please note that part specifications / sizes may change with different kit batches, especially for aspects which do not affect functionality and fit.
 If anything in your kit is missing or damaged, contact [Inventables Customer Service](https://www.inventables.com/about): [help@inventables.com](mailto:help@inventables.com).

 ##Software
 [Goto the Instructions](software.html)